karayabin/universe-snapshot/universe/Ling/Light/doc/api/Ling/Light/Core/Light.md

     When not available, it's null.
     When available, it's either the matching route array or false (if no route matches).

+    The matching route is basically the route leading to the controller that actually returns the http response.
+    This is generally a controller found by the router, but in some cases it could be something else.
+    For instance, in the case of a not found match, we could catch the "route not found" exception and return our own response using another 404 controller (for instance).
+In that case, the 404 controller is the one actually rendering the response, and therefore the matching route could be set to the route leading to that 404 controller.

+    Note that this idea about the matching route is experimental.
+It might change in the future.
+    For now we go with it.

 - <span id="property-isInitialized"><b>isInitialized</b></span>